-Covid 19 coronavirus: One day to D-Day; is the Mt Roskill cluster still growing?
+Covid 19 coronavirus: Two new cases today - including a health worker at Jet Park quarantine facility

 With one day until Cabinet decides whether to ease alert level restrictions, the ministry provided an update on case numbers just after 1pm today.

-Director general of health Ashley Bloomfield and Ministry for Pacific Peoples chief executive Laulu Mac Leauanae are also answering viewers' questions on Facebook at 1pm.
+And director general of health Ashley Bloomfield and Ministry for Pacific Peoples chief executive Laulu Mac Leauanae answered viewers' questions on Facebook.

 Despite the growing Mt Roskill church cluster, Leauanae told the Facebook Live session that the Pacific church communities had responded with "pace and speed".